Workshops and Events

 Rescheduling of events during the period of closure

-The Centre for Digital Scholarship is currently rescheduling its workshops to comply with the call to work from home as much as possible.
+The Centre for Digital Scholarship has rescheduled its workshops to comply with the call to work from home as much as possible.

 You can contact us to make arrangements that suit your needs at: firstname.lastname@example.org